wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/OpcUaQuickStart.md

    }
    ```

-2. Modify the values in the example to match your environment, including the correct IP address and port for the OPC UA data source.
+2. Modify the values in the example to match your environment, including the IP address and port for the OPC UA data source.
 3. Save the file to the device with Edge Data Store installed using a file name based on the adapter instance name.
 For example, to use the adapter instance created during installation, which is OpcUa1, name the file _OpcUa1Datasource.json_.
-4. Run the following curl script from the directory where the file is located, updating the file name in the script if needed.
+4. Run the following curl script from the directory where the file is located, updating the file name and the endpoint URL in the script if needed.

 ```bash
 curl -d "@OpcUa1Datasource.json" -H "Content-Type: application/json" -X PUT http://localhost:5590/api/v1/configuration/OpcUa1/Datasource
 ```

 When the command completes successfully (a 204 message is returned by curl), the OPC UA data source has been created.
 If you receive a 400 error, check the data source JSON file for errors.
-If you receive a 404 or 500 error, check that Edge Data Store is running.
+If you receive a 404 or 500 error, check that Edge Data Store is running on the device.

 ## Configure OPC UA data selection